Definable Lipschitz selections for affine-set valued maps: Definable extension of functions

 \subsection{Acknowledgements}

+This research was funded in whole or in part by the Austrian Science Fund (FWF) DOI 10.55776/P32905.
 A large part of the work on this paper has been done at Mathematisches Forschungsinstitut Oberwolfach (\emph{Oberwolfach Research Fellows (OWRF) ID 2244p, October 31 - November 19, 2022}).
 We are grateful for the support and the excellent working conditions.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}